Asca12/netlify-drop-example/README.md

 # netlify-drop-example

-This is a basic repo one can use to drag and drop to [Netlify](https://netlify.com).
+This is a basic repository one can use to drag and drop to [Netlify](https://netlify.com).

 See it in action [https://netlify-drop-example.netlify.app](https://netlify-drop-example.netlify.app)